ministryofjustice/hmpps-health-ping/README.md

 The redis stream data can be queried to create dashboards to display service health status/history.
 See https://github.com/ministryofjustice/hmpps-developer-portal/

-**Note:** Because redis is an in-memory database, if the instance is restarted, the data (including, for example, version history) will be lost.

 ## Redis streams

 Redis stream keys follow this naming pattern: